 - What steps can you put in place to change this?

-Some of you may feel you are eating more often than you think you should.
-If this is the case, practice pausing before eating and ask yourself, “Am I really hungry?”.
+If you feel you are eating more often than you think you should, practice pausing before eating and ask yourself, “Am I really hungry?”.
 The answer can often be quite enlightening.